Malcolm Blight: St Kilda Football Club senior coach (2001): Promising start, disappointing end

 After finishing at Adelaide, Blight decided to retire from football and moved to Queensland.
 St Kilda officials visited him there during 2000 and overcame his reluctance to coach St Kilda in 2001 with a $1 million offer.
 Blight then replaced Tim Watson as the St Kilda Football Club senior coach.
 Blight was however sacked after Round 15 during the 2001 season with three wins and twelve losses sitting at fourteenth (third-last) on the ladder.
 Blight was then replaced by Grant Thomas as caretaker senior coach for the rest of the 2001 season, who was eventually appointed as full-time senior coach.
 Blight's famous humiliation of the players by making them stay on Colonial Stadium after a Round 10 loss to Melbourne and again after a Round 15 loss to Adelaide in his final game as coach, highlighted the worsening relation between the coach, players and club supporters.
 Some years later the former president of St Kilda, Rod Butterss, questioned Blight's commitment to the club during his tenure.
 Blight responded memorably from his position as media commentator with Channel Ten, saying:

 However, as early as February 2003, Butterss had admitted that his appointment of Blight as coach was "an error."
 In August 2017, Butterss further admitted that he'd made crucial decisions (including the Blight saga) while under the influence of drugs and alcohol during his tenure at the club.

-Blight coached St Kilda Football club in 2001 to a total of 15 games with three wins and twelve losses to a winning percentage of 20 percent.